-- Abusive language/threats against a member of staff, fellow student or visitor; - Harassment/victimisation of others based on protected characteristics e.g. gender, race, sexual orientation, disability or religious belief etc; - Physical assault; - Carrying an offensive weapon; - Deliberate damage to College buildings or property or the property of others; - Being under the influence of illegal drugs, in possession of illegal drugs, taking or attempting to buy or sell illegal drugs on College premises; - Theft of property; - Mugging; - Committing arson on College premises; - Misuse use of the College's IT infrastructure. - Plagiarism should be treated as serious or gross misconduct under this Policy, depending on the circumstances.
+- Abusive language/threats against a member of staff, fellow student or visitor; - Harassment/victimisation of others based on protected characteristics e.g. gender, race, sexual orientation, disability or religious belief, including peer-to-peer sexual harassment etc; - Physical assault; - Carrying an offensive weapon; - Deliberate damage to College buildings or property or the property of others; - Being under the influence of illegal drugs, in possession of illegal drugs, taking or attempting to buy or sell illegal drugs on College premises; - Theft of property; - Mugging; - Committing arson on College premises; - Misuse use of the College's IT infrastructure.